5 Home Page Features Every Service-Based Business Needs

 1. A Clear and Confident Headline

-Your headline is your “hello!”
-It doesn’t need to be fancy; just make sure it reflects what you’re all about.
-Something like, “Pattern Design Inspired by Everyday Magic” or “Bright, Bold Prints for Creative Brands.”
+Your headline is your hello.
+It doesn't need to be fancy, just make sure it reflects what you're all about.
+Something like, "Strategy-First Nutrition Coaching" or "Interiors Designed Around How You Live."

 2. Your Work Front and Center

-Show off your favorite designs!
-Even if it’s a small selection, high-quality images of your patterns or mockups of your work on products will let visitors see your style and potential.
+Show off what you do.
+Even if it's a small selection, high-quality images of your space, your services, or your results let visitors see your style and what it's like to work with you.

 3. Easy Navigation for the Win

-Keep your menu simple and clear—think Portfolio, About, and Contact.
-It’s okay if your site doesn’t have a lot of pages yet; starting with the basics helps visitors focus on what matters most—your art.
+Keep your menu simple and clear, think Services, About, and Contact.
+It's okay if your site doesn't have a lot of pages yet, starting with the basics helps visitors focus on what matters most.

 4. Calls-to-Action That Guide Next Steps

 Invite visitors to connect with you.
-Whether it’s “Let’s Collaborate” or “See My Portfolio,” use friendly, encouraging CTAs to direct people toward working with you or learning more.
+Whether it's "Book a Consult" or "See My Work," use friendly, encouraging CTAs to direct people toward working with you or learning more.

 5. A Personal Touch

-You may not have testimonials (yet), but your story is powerful.
-Use a section to share a bit about your journey—what inspires your designs or why you started your creative business.
-A photo of you in your creative space can make the page feel warm and approachable.
+You may not have testimonials yet, but your story is powerful.
+Use a section to share a bit about your journey, what drives your work or why you started your business.
+A photo of you in your space can make the page feel warm and approachable.

 Ready to Make Your Mark?

-Your website doesn’t have to feel overwhelming.
-Start with the essentials and let your creativity shine!
-Download my Stress-Free Website Checklist made for creatives just like you, and build a home page you’ll feel proud of.
+Your website doesn't have to feel overwhelming.
+Start with the essentials and let your voice shine.

 The Creative Motif